Srikant-Pal/data_analysis_portfolio/README.md

 **Technology** : Python,Pandas,Seaborn,Matplotlib

-**Insights** : By the help of this analysis companies will understand their customers very well
+**Insights** : By the help of this analysis,companies can understand which type of customers are more likely to churn.